HMRC target landlords Capital Gains Tax (CGT)

 EXAMPLE 2 – occupation by landlord

 Taking the same couple Peter and Katy; but this time assuming they had lived in the property.
-The couple lived in the property together for a year before moving out to buy another property.
+The couple lived in the property together for a year and 3 months before moving out to buy another property.
 In this situation the following calculation applies.

 Base cost £175,000

 Taxable gains £200,000

 Peter and Katy each have a chargeable again of £100,000

 However the PPR exemption means that the 1st year and 3 months of occupation and the final 9 months of capital gains are exempt.
 The result is that 2 out of the 20 years of taxable gains qualify for PPR exemption.

 LESS PRR £10,000

 We can see that the tax savings of occupation are only small and pretty much entirely related to the time of occupation.
 Prior to the Lettings Relief changes this was not the case.

 Tax saving tips on Capital Gains Tax

 There are several very simple tips for a landlord in reducing their ultimate CGT liability.